sharploris/unity-physics-sound/README.md

 ## Demo

 A demo scene is included with a player that can move and jump.
 There is a grey surface with a concrete physics material, a brown surface with a mud physics material, and a yellow surface with no physics material set.
-This allows you to see that different sounds play for each, with the default sounds playing on a surface with no physics material.
+This allows you to see that different sounds play when walking and landing on each of them, with the default sounds playing on a surface with no physics material.
 Everything necessary to understand how to use this utility is included in the demo folder of this repo.

 ## Usage